Supervised Contrastive Learning for Detecting Anomalous Driving Behaviours from Multimodal Videos: Results

 \section{Results}

 Tables \ref{tab:roc_our_method} and \ref{tab:pr_our_method} show the AUC ROC and AUC PR results.
-The rows in the tables show the camera modality and the columns show different combinations of loss (original or modified), projection head (absent or present), and labelling (original or manual).
-The highlighted cells indicate the highest AUC for that modality for a given combination of loss, projection head, and labelling.
-The baseline results for each modality corresponds to the combination of original loss, no projection head, and original labelling.
-We observe that in terms of AUC ROC, out of nine modalities, the modified loss with the presence of projection head and manual labelling performed better in seven of them (improved performance from $3.12\%$ for Fusion(D) to $8.91\%$ for Front(IR)).
-In two cases, original loss with no projection head and manual labelling performed better (Front (D) and Front (DIR)).
-However, all the nine best performing models had manual labelling, further highlighting the role of good quality of labels in supervised classification problems.
-Some other findings are as follows: \begin{itemize} \item Fusion of camera modalities (D and IR) for each top and front view improved the performance in comparison to individual camera and modality type irrespective of loss type and its various combinations. \item Major performance improvement was achieved when top and front views were fused for each of the depth and IR cameras (Fusion (D) AUC=$0.9517$, Fusion (IR) AUC=$0.9552$) with modified loss, projection head and manual labelling.
-Combining different views can help in capturing complimentary information, which improved the performance. \item The best performance was achieved when both the camera modalities and views were combined (AUC=$0.9738$).
-This shows that apart from capturing top and front views, combining depth and IR cameras further boost the performance in detecting anomalous driving behaviours. \end{itemize}
+The rows in the tables show the camera modality and the columns show different combinations of loss (original and proposed), projection head (absent or present), and labeling (original or manual).
+The highlighted cells indicate the highest AUC for that modality for a given combination of loss, projection head, and labeling.
+The baseline results for each modality corresponds to the combination of original loss, no projection head, and original labeling.
+Each cell in the second column of Tables \ref{tab:roc_our_method} contains two numbers, the first number is the AUC we calculated after modifying the problem in \cite{kopuklu2021driver} (as described in section \ref{sec:testing_phase}), and the second number is the original AUC reported in \cite{kopuklu2021driver}.
+We observe that in terms of AUC ROC, out of nine modalities, the proposed loss with the presence of projection head and manual labeling performed better in six of them (improved performance from $4.23\%$ for Fusion(DIR) to $8.91\%$ for Front(IR)).
+In the rows where the last column's result is the best, the percentage increase is calculated by comparing this number with the baseline (the first number in the first column).
+In two cases, original loss with no projection head and manual labeling performed better (Front (D) and Front (DIR)).
+However, eight of the nine best performing models had manual labeling, further highlighting the role of good quality of labels in supervised classification problems.
+Some other findings are as follows: \begin{itemize} \item Fusion of camera modalities (D and IR) for each top and front view improved the performance in comparison to individual camera and modality type irrespective of loss type and its various combinations.

+\item Major performance improvement was achieved when top and front views were fused for each of the depth and IR cameras -- Fusion (D) (AUC= $0.9609$) and Fusion (IR) (AUC=$0.9552$).
+Combining different views can help in capturing complementary information which improved the performance.

+\item The best performance was achieved when both the camera modalities and views were combined (AUC=$0.9738$).
+Thus, apart from top and front views, combining depth and IR cameras further boost the performance in detecting anomalous driving behaviours. \end{itemize}